Contents

 One thing to note is that the image at low ISO might not look as good on your camera screen but might look better when you get it back on your computer and apply some editing or if you are planning to stack multiple images (more on this below).

-Another thing that is worth doing when trying to capture the Milky Way is to take an initial shot at a high ISO so you can see how it looks from a composition point of view in the camera.
-You can then shift the composition if needed and adjust down the ISO to take a better quality image.
+Another thing that is worth doing when trying to capture the stars is to take an initial shot at a high ISO so you can see how it looks from a composition point of view in the camera.
+You can then shift the composition if needed and lower the ISO to take a better-quality image.

 Working out your exposure time is a key element.
 You want to keep the shutter open for as long as possible to capture as much light and give you the best chance of photographing the stars, but, as noted earlier, this is limited by the stars moving in the sky as we shoot (or, more accurately, the Earth we are standing on rotating).

-There are a couple of rules that give us guidance on calculating this one is the 500 rule and the other is the NPF rule.
+There are a couple of rules that give us guidance on calculating this:

 500 Rule